 During a medical abortion, a doctor will give you two different medications.
-You’ll get methotrexate first at the clinic as a pill or shot.
+You’ll get mifepristone first at the clinic as a pill.
 Then you will get misoprostol, which you take at home a few days later.
 Sometimes people call these medications “the abortion pill.”

 A medical abortion looks and feels kind of like a miscarriage.
 It will empty your uterus and feel something like a heavy period.
 You might have cramps, bleeding, nausea, headaches, diarrhea, fever, or chills, or feel tired.
 You might also see clots or bits of tissue along with blood.